wakr/in_ds_2017/docs/index.md

 Quotation from [news article](http://www.chicagotribune.com/news/local/breaking/ct-chicago-violence-first-three-months-met-20170330-story.html):
 "Criminologists, however, caution against making comparisons in crime statistics month to month or even year to year, arguing that long-term trends give a truer picture of how violence changes over time."
+Our data is from years 2010-2016, but our data source [Kaggle](https://www.kaggle.com/currie32/crimes-in-chicago/data) has same data already from 2001.
+We decided to concentrate in years 2010-2016 because of long data preprocessing time, but our future research topic would be to analyze data from longer time period.

 ### More information of Chicago regional inequality:
 - [Brookings article](https://www.brookings.edu/blog/social-mobility-memos/2015/12/21/the-most-american-city-chicago-race-and-inequality/)